aayu22809/quartz/content/Cards/Set Up Your Home Note.md

 ---
 ### Advanced steps
-1. In the [[Home]] note, start customizing the Home MOCs to suit your personal needs.
+1. In the [[index]] note, start customizing the Home MOCs to suit your personal needs.
 Less is more at the start of your journey.
 A bulleted list can be faster to work in (and easier to maintain) than a complicated table.
 2. Play around, break things.
 Some categories you thought would work won't.
 That's fine, just rejigger things until they work better for you.

 For more guidance on this, go to: [[Figuring out your Home MOCs]]